drivet/website/content/posts/2020/website-castle.md

-The concept of a repost will be familiar to any user of Twitter (where the feature is called a *retweet*) and its casting as a new post on *your own* site (despite the fact that its content is completely derived from another post from another site) probably makes sense in that context.
+The concept of a repost will be familiar to any user of Twitter (where the feature is called a *retweet*) and its casting as a new post on *your own* site (despite the fact that its content is completely derived from another site) probably makes sense in that context.

 Reply posts, in an IndieWeb context, might require some conceptual adjustment if you're used to posting comments on standalone blogs.
 In the